joshbuker/joshbuker.github.io/_posts/2023-03-16-using-portainer-and-github-for-continuous-deployment.md

 Portainer can be combined with a GitHub repo to allow for continuous deployment of docker swarm services, allowing all the benefits of Git to be applied to your stack files.

+For those unfamiliar with the terms CI/CD or continuous integration and continuous deployment, they are terms for the automation of testing code and deploying code to production respectively.
+In particular, usually this is combined with Git so that as code is pushed to a central branch, a test suite will be ran against your changes and if it passes, the code will automatically be released as a new version.
+In team environments, this testing is usually done when opening a pull request (asking to merge your changes so that others can review it first).

+This blog post only covers the deployment aspects that portainer provides, and doesn't cover test suites which depend more on the language/framework you're using, and what CI provider you're using to run the tests (e.g. GitHub Actions, CircleCI, etc).

 <!-- outline-end -->

 This post assumes that you have a Docker Swarm with portainer already setup, as well as a GitHub account.
-See my previous blog posts if you have yet to setup Portainer.
+If you have yet to setup Portainer, see my blog post on [How to Install Portainer](https://joshbuker.com/blog/how-to-install-portainer/).

 ## Create a new repository